b1tsh1ft3r/d32xr-multiplayer/README.md

 for CO-OP or Deathmatch and uses the 2nd controller port on each console for networking ability.

 The multiplayer mode in this version requires a custom made cable which requires 3 wires.
 See the diagram below for information on how to hook it up.
+It only communicates at 4800 Baud 8-N-1 Which is the fastest the controller port can communicate at in serial mode.

-Looking directly at 2nd controller port of MegaDrive.
+Looking directly at 2nd controller port of each console.

 ```
    SEGA 1                      SEGA 2